6 Month Old Feeding Schedule: Baby Solids, Formula & Solid Foods Plan

 What Foods Can I Give to My 6-Month-Old?

-You can try blended, mashed, or soft-cooked food like broccoli, banana, potato, sweet potato, apple, carrot, or pear.
+You can try blended, mashed, or soft-cooked foods like broccoli, banana, potato, sweet potato, apple, carrot, or pear.
 You can also try some fusion, like rice with milk.
 But do not forget to cool it down before feeding it to the baby.

 How Much Does a 6-Month-Old Weigh?